-A year ago I wrote a sort of mini manual on the why we should be incorporating stocks and the ‘how’ of basic stocks – chicken, fish and beef.
+A few years ago I wrote a sort of mini manual on the why we should be incorporating stocks and the ‘how’ of basic stocks – chicken, fish and beef.
 It’s here.

 And I’ve been asked a whole bunch of questions in between on facebook.
 I thought it would be a good thing to collate all of the FAQs into a post to help anyone on the stock making road – new or veteran, as we can always pick up new tips and ideas.
 The most important thing to remember is HOW EASY STOCK IS!!!
 Some bones, some veg, some herbs.
 Simmer either an hour for fish, couple of hours to 12 for chicken to 2 days for beef, pork and lamb… Filtered water if you can.
 Done.
 But, because we do like to indulge a little obsession into ‘doing it right’…

 Here we go!

 1. What is the difference between a stock and a broth?